dheinz0989/Utilities_Import/README.md

 # Prerequisits
 The source code is written in [Python 3.8](https://www.python.org/).
 It use some of the standard libraries which are included in the most Python environments.
 Those standard libraries are:
-    - pathlib

     - os
+    - logging
+    - sys
+    - random
+    - time
-    - operator
+    - functools

 # Installation
 You can clone this repository by running: